 Several of the park facilities listed should be seen as baseline level park facilities and located within each Neighborhood Park Service Area (NPSA).
 Other park facilities may be available throughout the community.
 Some of these facilities already exist within the system, others were identified through the community engagement/input process.
 It is important to protect the city's natural resources by concentrating recreation facilities out of community preserves and other protected open spaces.
-These are general facility guidelines.
-Any significant new or modified facilities/amenities would go through an approval process before implementation.
 Accordingly, the park classification guidelines in Table 1 reflect these considerations.